A Targeted Small Molecule Approach to Essential Tremor

 DK-I-56-1

-A novel small-molecule therapy designed to selectively modulate a rare GABA-A receptor subtype involved in trigeminal pain signaling.
+A novel small-molecule therapy designed to selectively modulate a rare GABA-A receptor subtype expressed in cerebellar circuits involved in tremor control.

 • Small-molecule neuromodulator